m5lk3n/uke/README.md

-# uke
+# ukeapi

 **this fun project is work in progress!**

-Print basic Ukelele chords like so e.g.:
+Print basic Ukulele chords like so e.g.:

 ```
 C